giubacc/shepherd/README.md

 ![Lint](https://github.com/LunaticFringers/shepherd/actions/workflows/lint.yaml/badge.svg)
 [![codecov](https://codecov.io/gh/LunaticFringers/shepherd/branch/main/graph/badge.svg)](https://codecov.io/gh/LunaticFringers/shepherd)

-Shepherd implements an orchestrator tool useful for provision development platforms using **Docker**.
+Shepherd implements an orchestrator tool useful for provisioning development platforms.

 > **Note:** Should a bug be found and not expected to be related with
 > [known issues][issues], one should feel encouraged to file a new issue.

 ## Key Concepts

-**Shepherd** utilizes two types of images:
+Shepherd utilizes two types of images:

 1. **Docker Images**
 2. **Environment Images**